fatmacahyani/Chatbot-RAG-ITS/README.md

 # Chatbot RAG ITS

-A Retrieval-Augmented Generation (RAG) chatbot system for ITS (Institut Teknologi Sepuluh Nopember) information.
+A Retrieval-Augmented Generation (RAG) chatbot for ITS (Institut Teknologi Sepuluh Nopember) information.

 ## Features